mread/mread.github.com/_posts/2011-02-23-operational-cost-savings-by-paying-off-technical-debt.md

 There's no single answer to this one.
 Sometimes we might have to rewrite, sometimes we can refactor, in most cases we see poor test-coverage as a technical symptom that matches up with the diagnosis of technical debt and at minimum we might want to improve test-coverage.
 How much will this cost to do?
 There's nothing new here - we can only apply our existing scoping and estimating techniques to come up with a proposal to put a team together to resolve the issue.
 Of course we run the risk that the solution being proposed is no better than what we're replacing... please don't do that!
 After all we've now learnt an awful lot more about the business domain and about what the user really wants.
 Use the issues raised against this area to inform the new solution.
 Perhaps this is information that the original project team didn't have, or maybe they had it but other constraints stopped them from acting on it.

-How do we do this?
+How do we do it?
 ------------------

 Pre-amble over, we're down to the crux of this blog.
 If cost-to-fix(CTF) < cost-to-maintain(CTM) then you have business case for addressing the technical debt and if not, you don't.
 Or you could treat this is a way of measuring the time taken to achieve a return on investment instead - it depends on how these things are treated in your organisation.